emiliojab/news_crawler/README.md

 * __Spiders__:
 There is one spider in news_crawler/spiders/articles.py</br>
 The spider initiates a request to the internet (bbc.com) in our case, and after the 1)request and 2)response have been proccessed by middlewares, the spider 3)processes the response and sends the 4)result to the pipelines.</br>
+If we wante to add another website to parse, we can add another spider.
 * __Middlewares__: There are two middlewares in news_crawler/middlewares.py </br>
 One for processing the request and response to make sure the request URL has never been processed before, and the response's status is 200.</br>
 Another to generate random user-agents and change upon each request in order not to get banned</br>